Robert Goadby: Life

-He was the son of Samuel Goadby of the Founders' Company in London.
-In 1740 he set up a bookseller's business in Bath, Somerset, in Wade's Passage, a central location in an alley recently constructed by George Wade.
-In 1744 he was in Yeovil, and published there the Western Flying Post, or, Yeovil Mercury.
+Goadby was the son of Samuel Goadby of the Founders' Company in London.
+In 1740, he set up a bookseller's business in Bath, Somerset, in Wade's Passage, a central location in an alley recently constructed by George Wade.
+In 1744, he was in Yeovil, and published there the Western Flying Post, or, Yeovil Mercury.

-In 1749 Goadby merged his Yeovil title with the existing Sherborne Mercury, or, Weekly Advertiser, and the resulting Western Flying Post, or, Sherborne and Yeovil Mercury was generally known as the Sherborne Mercury.
+In 1749, Goadby merged his Yeovil title with the existing Sherborne Mercury, or, Weekly Advertiser, and the resulting Western Flying Post, or, Sherborne and Yeovil Mercury was generally known as the Sherborne Mercury.
 Sherborne was well placed, on a post road from London to Penryn, Cornwall, and lying between Bristol and Weymouth.
 Demand for news had been increased by the 1745 Jacobite rebellion, as well as commerce, and Goadby gained access to significant distribution networks.

+In 1753, Goadby inserted the following in his newspaper:

+"This is to inform all....in the counties of Wilts, Dorset, Somerset, Devonshire and Cornwall, that the proprietor is ever willing to oblige every single person; but that it is impossible to contrive the circuit of the news carriers, as to take in every house or place; but if the inhabitants of any such parishes were this paper is not at present carried, would be so kind as to send a messenger to any place where it is brought in its usual circuit, for as many papers as are wanted in the parish, the proprietor will allow the person who comes for them a halfpenny on each paper he takes, besides a further allowance upon all the pamphlets, book &c. which he can sell in the said parishes."

 According to John Nichols, Goadby made enemies as well as friends by his plain speaking and views.
 He died after a long illness on 12 August 1778, and was buried in Oborne.
 He was a religious man and naturalist, and bequeathed an endowment providing for the preaching of a sermon on the first Sunday of May in every year in Sherborne Church on the beauties of nature.
 As the endowment became too valuable for its purposes, provision for the poor was made with the surplus.

 The printing business was continued, by Goadby's wife Rachel to her death in 1790.
 It was then taken over by Samuel Goadby, Robert's brother.